kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 ## Multiple project same secret

 The previous iteration was already an improvement over our first script.
-But, for me it does not quit match the real-world.
+But, for me it does not quite match the real-world.
 For instance, in Azure, I would create a KeyVault per resource group.
 I would not create multiple key vaults.
 For this, I picked up the habit of prefixing secrets per executable.
 For example, thus far in this blog I have used `App1`.

 If we now set the MSBuild property `<UserSecretsId>Project-5ea2d981-14f7-4487-93c0-d4b7e3dbebf1</UserSecretsId>`, we can apply it to all projects at once.